shoutout-labs/reactbootstrap-wizard/README.md

 react-bootstrap does not include in the final package.
 Need to install it separately when using

 ## updates
-* Component state will not automatically add to the wizard data (Since component state may have different data which does not required to be track in a global state)
-* setWizardData function will receive as a property to the components and wizard data can be set using it.
+* Removed wizard data since it is erroneous if click on previous button and had to set state.
+Use state in the root component and pass properties as required to the steps with stepProps (manage state in the root component)